 Life is full of several moments that could get us really anxious.
-You could be anxious when you are about to have a presentation or an interview, undergo surgery, make an important life decision, start at a new school, deliver a baby, and so on.
+You could be anxious when you are about to have a presentation or an interview, undergo surgery, make an important life decision, start at a new school, deliver a baby, or even experience travel anxiety and so on.
 We get anxious because we are somewhat afraid and may not know what to expect.
 We may be anxious as our body’s way of reacting to stress, alerting us of looming dangers and helping us get ready for the right response.

 It is quite normal to experience occasional anxiety.
 However, in a situation where one begins to have panic attacks, painful thoughts, and memories, nightmares that seem to get out of hand, there might be a mental health problem.
 When your feelings are extreme and begin to affect your life in any way, it may be an Anxiety disorder.
 If you are experiencing these things, it is not your fault at all.
 It is a mood disorder, and we will examine them shortly.